nqminds/Trusted-AI-BOM/packages/docusaurus/docs/working-docs/30-requirements-and-design/30-requirements-and-design.md

 - **TrainedSystem to Weights**:
   Represents the creation of `Weights` by the `TrainedSystem`, indicating that the system generates or updates the weights based on its training process.

+- **SBOM to TrainingCode**:
+  Indicates that the Software Bill of Materials (SBOM) includes components and dependencies related to the `TrainingCode`.

+- **TrainingCode to TrainedSystem**:
+  Represents the composition relationship where `TrainingCode` is an integral part of the `TrainedSystem`.

+- **SBOM to InferencingCode**:
+  Indicates that the SBOM includes components and dependencies related to the `InferencingCode`.

-- **TrainedSystem to InferenceSystem**:
+- **InferencingCode to InferenceSystem**:
-  Indicates that a `TrainedSystem` is composed of an `InferenceSystem`, showing a close relationship where the inference system is part of the overall trained system architecture.
+  Represents the composition relationship where `InferencingCode` is an integral part of the `InferenceSystem`.

 ## Additional Attributes